- Why Colby?

 - Contact Admissions

-Colby’s libraries—Miller Library, the Art and Music Library, and the Science Library—have a rich collection of more than 900,000 books, journals, microfilms, music scores, sound recordings, videos/DVDs, and manuscripts.
-They provide access to more than 100 Internet databases and more than 6,500 electronic journals.
-Computer labs, wireless networks, laptops, study areas, and a listening center are available for student use.
+Colby’s libraries—Miller Library, the Art and Music Library, and the Science Library—have a rich collection of books, e-books, electronic and print journals, digital research collections, music scores, sound recordings, videos/DVDs, and manuscripts.
+Computer labs, wireless networks, laptops, study areas, and a digital media lab are available for student use in all three facilities.

-An open-stack system allows easy access to more than 900,000 items, and the online catalog and the library’s electronic indexes and Internet files are available on library workstations and computers campus-wide.
-The collection strongly supports all curriculum areas and contains more than 1,300 currently received print journals and another 8,500 electronic journals, many long runs of retrospective periodicals, and domestic and international daily newspapers.
-The Colby libraries are a repository for U.S. and Maine state documents.
+In strong support of the curriculum, the libraries provide easy access to more than 900,000 items including more than 300 electronic indexes, 515 currently received print journals, 401,000 electronic books, more than 56,000 electronic journals, many extensive runs of periodicals, and domestic and international daily newspapers.
+The Colby libraries also are a repository for U.S. and Maine state documents.